-The EAA Scholarship Program is back!!
-The objective of the EAA Scholarship Program is to provide financial support to senior high school students who intend to enroll in an accredited Community College or University and Community College/University students who are already pursuing a degree.
+The objective of the EAA Scholarship Program is to provide financial support to senior high school students who intend to enroll in a community college or university and community college/university students who are already pursuing a degree.

-a) Senior high school students who intend to enroll in an accredited Community College or University; or
+a) Be senior high school students who intend to enroll in an community college or university; OR

-b) Current Community College or University students pursuing a degree.
+b) Be current community college/university students pursuing a degree.

 c) Submit a complete and timely application per the Scholarship Program Guidelines.

-The scholarship winners shall be notified no later than the first week in August.
-The winners are required to be present at the award ceremony at the regularly scheduled BOG meeting, occurring on the second Wednesday in August.
-Please note: Attendance could be in person or virtual.
+The scholarship winners shall be notified no later than the first week in July.
+The winners are required to be present at the award ceremony at the regularly scheduled Board of Governors meeting, occurring on the second Wednesday in July.
+Please note: You could be required to attend in person or remotely, depending on the format of the meeting.

 A qualified applicant shall submit the following:

-c) For Community College/University students, a copy of their latest transcripts.
+- For community college/university students, a copy of their latest transcript.

-For students sponsored by an EAA dues payer, proof of residence is required if the address on the transcript is not the same as that on file for the EAA dues payer and can be one of the following:
+d) For students sponsored by an EAA dues payer, proof of residence is required if the address on the transcript is not the same as that on file for the EAA dues-payer and can be one of the following:

-NOTE: Any student that does not provide evidence that they will be attending Community College or University shall not be considered (see Reasons for Applications to be Rejected, subsection d).
+NOTE: Any student that does not provide evidence that they will be attending Community College or University shall not be considered (see Reasons for Applications to be Rejected, subsection d) for the EAA Scholarship Program.

 Only one of the below needs to apply for an application to be disqualified:

-b) The student is within the household of an EAA Governor, who holds the position of governor any time during the calendar year when the scholarship is awarded; or an Outreach & Events Committee Member and/or Scholarship Review Subcommittee Volunteer; or
+b) The student is within the household of an EAA Governor, who holds the position of governor any time during the calendar year when the scholarship is awarded; or an Scholarship Committee Member and/or Scholarship Review Subcommittee Volunteer; or

-c) The student is an EAA Governor, or member of the Outreach & Events Committee/Scholarship Review Subcommittee; or
+c) The student is an EAA Governor, or member of the Scholarship Committee/Scholarship Review Subcommittee; or

 d) The student fails to provide the mandatory information by the specified deadline; or